basisproject/paper/src/00-introduction.md

 # Introduction

-Let's start with a premise: we can make all the things we want and need without bowing to profit as our lord and without ceding control of our productive instruments to private owners (and we can do these things without an authoritarian government).
+Let's start with a premise: we can make all the things we want and need without bowing to profit as our king and without ceding control of our productive instruments to private owners (and we can do these things without an authoritarian government).

 If socialism and capitalism are languages, Basis is a translator that speaks both and allows members to exit the relations of capitalism without being subject to a life of puritanical simplicity.